 The hummingbirds are back!
 And now they’re fighting.
 Females and males are naturally aggressive and often defend their territory.
 You know they’re on guard when they’re hovering above an intruder, making sharp, fast-paced chirps, meant as a warning.
 Prepare yourself for a season of beauty and birding enjoyment and tame their aggressive tendencies with these tips:

 Following these tips means your lovely little hummingbirds will be less likely to get in fights and make it more likely you’ll have a bevy of beauty to admire from your many hummingbirds all season long.
-View all of our hummer feeders.
+Browse our hummingbird feeders.